-At the end of fiscal year 2022 and 2021, the Authority shows a negative balance in its unrestricted net position of (\$4,036,948) and (\$5,645,098) respectively, which is due primarily to the net pension liability on the statement of net position of \$4,140,085 and \$8,125,094, and the net other post-employment benefits liability of \$2,309,880 and \$3,471,647, respectively.
+At the end of fiscal year 2024 and 2023, the Authority shows an unrestricted net position of \$410,596 and (\$2,037,945) respectively.
+The positive change in net position is due to an increase in revenues over expenses from a large number of unanticipated vacancies and higher than expected investment earnings.
 The Executive Committee in collaboration with the Board of Directors, have taken action to reserve aspects of the unrestricted net position for specified purposes such as operating reserves and future other post-employment benefits funding.
 During fiscal year 2021, the Board of Directors approved the establishment of a Section 115 Trust to prefund other post-employment benefits.
 The Board of Directors also approved an initial transfer to the trust of \$250,000 from reserves previously held in the Authority's Enterprise Fund for this purpose.
-In fiscal year 2022, the Board of Directors amended the Authority's budget policy to allow ongoing funding for pension and OPEB unfunded liabilities.
+In fiscal year 2022, the Board of Directors amended the Authority's budget policy to allow ongoing funding for both pension and OPEB unfunded liabilities.